Structure Annotation Tools

 CUPSAT is a tool to predict changes in protein stability upon point mutations.
 The prediction model uses amino acid-atom potentials and torsion angle distribution to assess the amino acid environment of the mutation site.
 Additionally, the prediction model can distinguish the amino acid environment using its solvent accessibility and secondary structure specificity.

-RANK 50 SNAP is a method for evaluating effects of single amino acid substitutions on protein function.
+SNAP is a method for evaluating effects of single amino acid substitutions on protein function.
 It was developed by Yana Bromberg in Rost Lab, at Columbia University, New York.

 Cysteines Disulfide Bonding State and Connectivity Predictor